doc4d/4d-web-studio/docs/webforms/rendering.md

 * The webforms are deployed with the application, and end users render them in their browsers.
 Note that the database must be [exposed as REST resource](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server) to allow webform rendering.
 ## License

-To render webforms, you must have an available REST licence, as rendering a webform opens a session on the project database's main web server.
+To render webforms, you must have an available REST license, as rendering a webform opens a session on the project database's main web server.

 ## Configuration